 Eat Farm-to-Table Goodness

 You can’t miss out on farm-to-table dining in VT.
-A state of farmland has inspired countless restaurants using crops, meat, and more, straight from the source.
+The state’s immense farmland has inspired countless restaurants that use crops, meat, and more straight from the source.

 Then, it’s time for your dinner.

 Get ready for an incredible meal.
-Each night and each menu is different, with chef-selected daily fare crafted entirely from local ingredients.
+Each night’s menu is different, with chef-selected daily fare crafted entirely from local ingredients.

-A list on your table will let you know where each item has been sourced.
+A list on your table tells you where each item has been sourced.
 The number of Vermont, New Hampshire, and even Massachusetts farms that Cloudland partners with is impressive.

-Both dishes were phenomenal, served with a fresh green salad to start, and finished off with strawberry crepes and basil ice cream.
-The entire experience was lovely and the food flavors brilliantly paired.
+Both dishes were phenomenal, served with a fresh green salad to start and finished off with strawberry crepes and basil ice cream.
+The entire experience was lovely and the food flavors were brilliantly paired.

 The waitstaff is great and your dinner feels so personalized and special.
-We would highly recommend Cloudland for fine dining in Woodstock VT.
+We highly recommend Cloudland for fine dining in Woodstock, VT.

 Visit a Working Dairy Farm

-If visiting Woodstock with kids, don’t miss Billings Farm.
+If you are visiting Woodstock with kids, don’t miss Billings Farm.
 This is a working dairy farm that is all about demonstrations and education.

 An afternoon here can show you a great deal about the inner workings of a Vermont farm, and you can see the animals up close and personal.
-Billings Farm is a beautiful property and is definitely one of the top things to do around Woodstock VT.
+Billings Farm is a beautiful property and is definitely one of the top Woodstock, Vermont things to do.

 Sift Through Endless Antiques

 New England is a great place to go antiquing.
-Both of us grew up in the south, and it surprises us how many antique shops there are all over Vermont and New Hampshire.
+Both of the Two Drifters grew up in the south, and it surprises us how many antique shops we’ve found all over Vermont and New Hampshire.

-After you’ve delved into antiques for an hour or so, head on down to the end of the shopping center and visit Vermont Spirits.
-There you can sample some Vermont-made whisky, gin, bourbon, and more.
+After you’ve explore the antiques for a while, head down to the end of the shopping center and visit Vermont Spirits.
+There you can sample Vermont-made whisky, gin, bourbon, and more.

-A free tasting lets you try 4 different spirits.
+A free tasting lets you try four different spirits.
 Get ready to feel the burn a bit, but they are delicious.
 We liked the 1791 Cocktail, which had a fruity touch.

 Admire Quechee Gorge